oracle/graal/substratevm/ImplementingNativeMethodsInJavaWithSVM.md

 ```
 The `addressOf` method is a special Substrate VM construct used to perform
 C pointer arithmetics.
 Given a pointer one can treat it as initial element of
-an array and use for example `addressOf(1)` to access subsequent one.
-With this
+an array, then for example, use `addressOf(1)` to access the subsequent element.
-we have all the API we need to make a callback: let's redefine the previously
+With this we have all the API we need to make a callback: let's redefine
-introduced `NativeImpl.add` method to accept properly typed pointers and use
+the previously introduced `NativeImpl.add` method to accept properly typed
-them to invoke a JVM method before computing the result:
+pointers, and then use these pointers to invoke a JVM method before computing
+the sum of `a + b`:

 ```java
 @CEntryPoint(name = "Java_org_pkg_apinative_Native_add")